Top 12 Conversion Rate Optimization Tips for Ecommerce Business Solution

 5. The Second “U” – A Positive User Experience as a Success Factor for The CRO

 “User Experience (UX)” describes the experience how a visitor connects to the page.
+Watch out How to improve landing page conversion rate through UI?.
 Does the visitor find a uniform and clear corporate identity in your online store?
 Does the visitor perceive the content as added value?
 Does visitor find simple, short processes in the system and find the data?
 Then the user is satisfied and will reach his goal faster.
 User Experience aims to increase the length of stay and make the customer “happy”.
 This means no artificially drawn-out text to keep the user on the page.
 Here the UX turns negative and the risk of bounce rate would have increased.
 The user should build a positive association with the shop / page through a successful usability paired with the right content in the right place.
 When querying customer data, “less is more” counts, because querying the relevant customer data makes the customer satisfied.
 Nobody wants to provide additional, irrelevant data in the purchase process to reach the goal.
 Even if it is tempting to query and collect as much customer data as possible, it does not make the customer happy and that is not the goal of successful user experience.
 So, this is about perception and emotion.

 6. Increase Conversion Rate in Ecommerce & Guide The Visitor Through CTAs